 To do this you’ll have to sift through emails, analyze data, and move it all to the right place.
-When you’re not dealing with a large amount of form submissions, all you need is a few minutes of your time to sort them.
+When you’re not dealing with a large number of form submissions, all you need is a few minutes of your time to sort them.
 But as the number grows, you’ll need to look for an alternative to manually converting this data into information.

 This alternative has to be effective, and work without needing regular intervention.
 It also needs to be smart enough to detect form submissions, decide what should be done with them, and deliver the data to the right app.
 That’s where a platform like Zoho Flow comes in.